diverse-project/pdedependencies2dot/README.md

 ## Restrictions

-In the current version, it won't work if some plugin are in multiple features.
+In the current version, it won't work if some plugins are in multiple features.

 ## Future work